01 of 07

-- Now that you have... the cartridge removed, check it for damage.
+- Now that you have the cartridge removed, you must check it for damage.
 In the unlikely chance, it is cracked, it will need to be replaced.
-If you have to replace the cartridge, it’s usually a good idea to bring the old one along as it makes finding a replacement a lot more fool proof.
+If you have to replace the cartridge, it’s usually a good idea to bring the old one along as it makes finding a replacement a lot more foolproof.

-- If a replacement cartridge is not readily available you’ll have to order one.
+- If a replacement cartridge is not readily available, you must order one.

 05 of 07